 I saw a young man in full “gangsta” attire sporting a bejeweled rosary.
-I suppose it’s possible he was a Catholic, but it’s just as likely that the cross he wears today will mean the same thing as the adorned dog tags the next day.
-If so, I also would have doubted he was a veteran.
+I suppose it’s possible he was a Catholic, but it’s just as likely that the cross he wears today will mean the same thing as the adorned dog tags he will wear tomorrow.
+I will also wonder if he’s really a veteran.

-When purchasing a cross to wear as a pedant, charm or earring, do people actually care about the particular origin of the design, or do they just buy the one that strikes their fancy?
+When purchasing a cross to wear as a pendant, charm or earring, do people actually care about the particular origin of the design, or do they just buy the one that strikes their fancy?
 There are many varieties of crosses: Cathedral, Orthodox, Celtic, Greek, Russian, Byzantine, Latin, Maltese, Jerusalem, Huguenot and many more.
 I have an ancestor that was a Huguenot so I could wear that one with some legitimacy.
-Or is it good enough to be a Christian to legitimately wear any cross?
-My concern is that, for many, the first association of the cross around their neck is not that it is actually a Roman torture and execution device.
+Is it good enough to be a Christian to legitimately wear any cross?

 How do we rectify this?
 If O’Connor is right, the spiritual must, once again, be filled with the physical.
 We need to be reintroduced to the physical dimensions of the crucifixion.
 A lot of people have written on this and many Good Friday sermons have been preached on it.
 If you have not ever heard of the tortures of crucifixion read A Physician’s View of the Crucifixion of Jesus Christ.